shefaliemmanuel/CSCI340OperatingSystems/README.md

 # CSCI340OperatingSystems
-All of the projects in this folder are designed to run on linux mint
+All of the projects in this folder are designed to run on linuxmint-19.2-cinnamon-64bit